uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

-# Infrastructure Orchestration
+# App Infrastructure Orchestration

 **Never check passwords or other similar secrets into source control**

 Each directory represents a distinct project, and is effectively a separate terraform environment.

-This repository contains mainly azure app service architectures with some AWS projects.
+This repository contains mainly azure app service architectures with one AWS monitoring project which may not be used.

+The webops project contains shared resources used across apps e.g. dns zones or other resources not related to an app but in the subscriptions.

 ## Setup